EnzymeSharafot/CodSoft-Intern/README.md

 4. Prioritize tasks.

 How to Run:
--->Clone the repository.
+1. Clone the repository.
--->Navigate to the ToDoList directory.
+2. Navigate to the ToDoList directory.
--->Compile the code: g++ -o todo_list todo_list.cpp.
+3. Compile the code: g++ -o todo_list todo_list.cpp.
--->Run the executable: ./todo_list.
+4. Run the executable: ./todo_list.